mphonic/72-edo-keyboard/README.md

 ## Configure Reaper to Receive OSC

 The IP and Port used in `capture-osc-reaper.scd` are 192.168.0.20 and 8000, respectively.
 You will either want to configure your host to listen via this IP / Port combination, or change the first line of `capture-osc-reaper.scd` to reflect your host's configuration.
 [These instructions](http://apps.incalcando.com/parat-documentation/establish-osc-connection-in-reaper/) on how to configure Reaper are as clear as any.
 Just make sure to enter the appropriate values for IP and Port.

+## Customizing

+The `init.ps1` script accepts an optional argument determining which .scd document is executed.
+You can add any number of SuperCollider documents with file names in the form of `capture-osc-[name].scd` and execute them with `.\init.ps1 [name]`.

+Additionally, the PowerShell scripts (`init.ps1` and `quit.ps1`) are quite simple and easily converted to Bash scripts.
+Or, one could optionally run the lines in them (with little modification) manually from the terminal.